-“We’re going to give everyone a good Christmas, but first I want to give you something,” I told him and pulled out a wrapped present from my shorts, “Happy birthday,”
+“We’re going to give everyone a good Christmas, but first I want to give you something,” I told him pulling out a wrapped present from my shorts, “Happy birthday,”

-“I don’t know what to say; I didn’t think anyone knew,” he knew the present from my hands and turned it over and over
+“I don’t know what to say; I didn’t think anyone knew,” he took the present from my hands turning it over and over in his hands.

-“No, it’s fantastic,” he replied and his usual stoic persona dropped when he rushed over and enfolded me in his arms.
+“No, it’s fantastic,” he replied.
+His usual stoic persona dropped when he rushed over and enfolded me in his arms.
 I was a bit shocked at first then hugged him back.
-Then he stepped back and gave me an embarrassed smile.
+He stepped back, giving me an embarrassed smile.

-“Let’s find these decorations,” I told brusquely but gave him a smile.
+“Let’s find these decorations,” I told him brusquely.
 We both looked over the list and spent the next five minutes trying to decipher the location on what Mac had told me.
-I grabbed a ladder and moved it into the place before scaling it.
-I started shifting the first box off the shelf but nearly fell off myself with the weight.
-Noah had to come halfway up the stairs so we could haul the box down between us and we repeated the process until we had all the boxes onto the floor.
+I grabbed a ladder, moving it into the place before scaling it.
+I started shifting the first box off the shelf but nearly fell off with the weight.
+Noah had to come halfway up the stairs so we could haul the box down between us.
+We repeated the process until we had all the boxes onto the floor.

 “I’m pretty sure there is a loader around here,”

-“I’ll go search for it,” and then Noah went off in search of something to haul all the decorations up the stairs.
+“I’ll go search for it,” Noah went off in search of something to haul all the decorations up the stairs.
 I made my way into the armoury and pulled out two of the waterproof bags.
 I put some knives in each one, a first aid kit and some MRE’s (Meal’s ready to eat) I found in a cupboard.
-I locked up the armoury and loaded the two bags with clothes then put them in an obscure corner until could use them.
+I locked up the armoury loading the two bags with clothes then put them in an obscure corner until we needed to use them.

-I was contemplating the decorations when I began to feel a presence like something or someone was watching me.
+I contemplated the decorations when I began to feel a presence like something or someone was watching me.
 I’m sure it wasn’t Noah as I could hear him muttering in the other room through the open door.
-I did a slow walk around so as to not let the person know I was on to them.
-As I pretended to exam the Christmas baubles I could see the reflection of the doorway, there was definitely someone just on the edge.
-Due to the distortion, I could not tell who was there but there was someone watching me regardless.
+I did a slow walk around to not let the person know I was on to them.
+As I pretended to exam the Christmas baubles I could see the doorway’s reflection, there was definitely someone just on the edge.
+Due to the distortion, I could not tell who was there, but someone watched me regardless.

-“I found it,” Noah shouted and the mysterious person retreated.
-I quickly moved to the door but whoever was there had already gone.
+“I found it,” Noah shouted, causing the mysterious person to retreat.
+I quickly moved to the door, but whoever was there had already gone.
 The radio crackled into life.

 “Alex, this is Kelly.
 Mac said you had left and was down on level one, I’ve just come to see if you need some help,”

 “Sure, you can help Noah and me,” I told her as Noah hauled the loader through the door.
-It looked like it was semi-automated so that the long bed could be used to haul extremely heavy items across the base.
+It looked like it was semi-automated so that the long bed could be used to carry heavy items across the base.
 Kelly entered the room less than a few minutes behind him.
 I looked at her, trying to calculate if she was the one who had been down here a few minutes ago but dismissed it quickly.
-Between Kelly, Noah and I we had the loader ready with three boxes of decorations and two large boxes marked tree.
+Between Kelly, Noah and I, we had the loader ready with three boxes of decorations, and two large boxes marked tree.